DNA64/game-and-watch-noob-installer/README.md

 # lcdsetup.sh

 This step is optional **ONLY** if you don't plan on installing any LCD based games like the Game & Watch titles.
 If these titles are something you're interested in, then you will need to run `./lcdsetup.sh` after you've run the `setup.sh` file above.

+I've written a [guide to LCD-Game-Shrinker](https://gist.github.com/DNA64/16fed499d6bd4664b78b4c0a9638e4ef) that you can view for more information.
+I will likely merge it here sometime in the near future.
+You'll want to start on **Step 7** if you've already used the `lcdsetup.sh` script here.